Capable Defense From Domestic Battery Charges

 If someone calls the police in the heat of a family dispute, your private business is no longer private.
 Government authorities may now step in and take control of issues that were once family matters.
 If anyone shows any signs of injury – even a minor scratch – the police will take one or both parties to jail.
 The state will proceed with prosecution, even if the complaining party does not want to press charges.

 A no-contact order, also called a restraining order, will be issued in most cases.
-It requires you to move out of your house and have no contact with family members by phone, email or letter or in person.
+It requires you to move out of your house and have no contact with family members by phone, email, letter or in person.
 Violation of the order can result in more criminal charges.

 In general, domestic battery is defined as behaving in a rude, insolent or angry manner that results in bodily injury to:

 - A person with whom you are living or have lived with as a spouse

 - A person with whom you have a child or children